Salt Types and Salt History

-Lets take a brief look at the history of salt, the new controversy on the amount of salt (sodium) you should eat per day for heart health and the many healthy benefits of Himalayan Salt.
+Lets take a brief look at the types of salt and salt hitory.
+There is new controversy on the amount of salt (sodium) you should eat per day for heart health and the many healthy benefits of Himalayan Pink Salt.

 Salt or should I say white gold was very difficult to get way back when.
 Animal meat or the blood of animals contained salt and many minerals so Nomads did not need to supplement with salt because their diet mainly consisted of eating their own flock or herd.
 As people became more civilized, people became more agriculturist and began feeding on grains.
 Grains contain much less salt than animal meat so the need for supplementing salt in one's diet became necessary.
 The value of salt as a preservative was also discovered and with people now needing salt, Salt became highly valued, especially since it was very difficult to obtain.
 Salt was also heavily taxed and controlled by many governments.
 Can you imagine that wars were fought over salt?
 Rome at one time built roads to the sea to dry the seawater so they could produce their own salt.
 The Romans then transported their heavily taxed salt and used its income source to fund their own government.
 Salt was also accepted as a means of payment, and led to expressions like "Earning Your Salt".
 Even the famous voyage of Christopher Columbus was financed from salt production.
 Some have even said that the French revolution was due to the salt tax in France.
 Even Gandhi led thousands of people on a salt march for India to make their own salt defying British Rule and the British Salt Tax giving India some more independence from England.
 So amazing our history is, even for Salt!